 Area-tip: Downtown

-With over sixty-five (!)
-Dutch Design Week projects, the city center of Eindhoven is one of the largest areas to explore.
-From making your dreams tangible at a taco hotspot to discovering Eindhoven in 2097 at Stadhuisplein, you could spend two days alone in the city center.
-A bonus: from here, all of Dutch Design Week is within easy reach.
+With nearly sixty (!)
+Dutch Design Week projects, Eindhoven’s city center is one of the largest areas to explore.
+From playing with futuristic food to discovering the future of Eindhoven in the Heuvel Galerie, it’s best to set aside two days for the city center area.
+A bonus: from here, the entire Dutch Design Week is within easy reach.

 Where?

-We can't sum up the city center with just one street name—it’s pretty large.
-Our tip, start off at the Eindhoven Central Station.
+We can't sum up the city center with just one street name - it’s pretty large.
+Our tip: start at Eindhoven Central Station.

 Need a ticket?

-Yes, to make sure you don’t miss a thing, you’ll need a ticket.
-You can grab one here.
+Yes, you need one to make sure you don't miss a thing.
+You can get one here.

 How to get there?